 The first item is critical: what did you discover yesterday?
 What did you learn, or conversely, what did you share and teach to others?
 Everyone should probably have an answer for that at least several times a week, if not every day.
 If weeks go by without anyone learning or discovering anything new, then you have an obvious problem.

 The second item is a more pointed version of “what did you work on yesterday.”
 The actual question being asked here is “what value did you create today,” but that’s too abstract for daily use.

 So instead we ask “what did you ship?”
-In this case, ship does not necessarily mean “deployed to all end users”, but asks what was actually completed: finished to a shippable state.
-Or, what did you fix, in terms of process, broken tooling, environment, etc. It’s important to report on what’s finished, not just what you’re working on.
-The idea is to break tasks down to a small enough granularity that there’s a sense of accomplishment every day: something’s finished and ready to go, ready to deliver value.
+In this case, ship does not necessarily mean “deployed to all end users,” but asks what was actually completed: finished to a shippable state.
+Or, what did you fix, in terms of process, broken tooling, environment, infrastructure, etc. It’s important to report on what’s finished, not just what you’re working on.
+The idea is to break tasks down to a small enough granularity that there’s a sense of accomplishment every day: something is finished and ready to go, ready to deliver value.